Pregnancy Discrimination Lawyers in Naperville and Chicago

 is of equal accommodations provided to non-pregnant employees.

-Thus, because a pregnant female employee must be treated just as another
+related and other disabilities.
+A pregnant female employee must be treated

-In particular, the FMLA provides for additional rights for break times
+provides for additional rights for break times when nursing.

-when nursing and allows pregnant employees who meet certain conditions
+The FMLA also allows pregnant employees who meet certain conditions to

 Serious health conditions